sigsum/sigsum/doc/proposals/2021-11-open-ended-shard-interval.md

 We think that this setup could work with hard-coded, manually adjusted, and dynamically adjusted log policies; all with different trade-offs of course.

-## Other
-- We need to create a best practise document for log operations.
-It would also be helpful for verifiers to assess if it is a good idea to rely on a log.
-- We should probably define an error that indicates that a log was toggled into read-only mode, in preparation of a complete shutdown.
+We may need an error that says if a log was toggled into read-only mode.
+We will need a best-practise document for log operations that makes policy questions easier.
+How to to think about `shard_end` goes into that document.